James Lankford: Earmarks

 In 2021, Lankford opposed bringing back earmarks to the Senate.

+Religion

+Lankford praised the Supreme Court decision Groff v.
+DeJoy for making it "clear to every employer that Americans can have a faith and live their faith everywhere, including at work".

+Veterans

+In 2022, Lankford was among the 11 senators who voted against the Honoring our PACT Act of 2022, a bill that funded research and benefits for up to 3.5 million veterans exposed to toxic substances during their service.

 Personal life

 Lankford and his wife, Cindy, have two daughters.
 He attends Quail Springs Baptist Church, a Southern Baptist church in Oklahoma City.